weecology/retriever/README.md

 1. Clone the repository
 2. From the directory containing setup.py, run the following command: ``python setup.py install``
-3. After installing, type ``retriever`` from a command prompt to launch the Database Toolkit, or find main.py in your Retriever directory and run it in Python.
+3. After installing, type ``retriever`` from a command prompt to launch the EcoData Retriever

 Using the Command Line
 ----------------------